 Pasture Raised

 This simply means they are raised on pasture; there is no strict definition.
-Whether they are raised completely on pasture or are sometimes removed from pasture and placed in paddocks (for grain-finishing or some other reason) would be up to the person making the claim.
-As Animal Welfare Approved our bison are always on pasture and allowed to graze even during the winter.
-They are never enclosed in paddocks and always have access to grass.
+Whether they are raised completely on pasture or are sometimes removed from pasture and placed in paddocks or on concrete (for finishing or some other reason) would be up to the person making the claim.
+There is generally no defined length of time the animal is, or has been, on pasture and the word "always" can be subjective, leaving off prefixes and suffixes.

 Grass Fed

-This simply means they are fed grass or other forage (including grass, legumes, brassica, and browse).
+However, outside the certified grass-fed standard, grass-fed may mean almost anything from simply feeding the animal grass.
 It does not necessarily mean the animal is fed exclusively grass, the quality of the grass, and whether the animals are fed supplemental grains or grain byproducts.
 It also does not define how long the animal has been fed grass.
 A skinny old cow or bull fed moldy poor quality hay would be grass-fed.
 Thus, simply grass-fed does not necessarily mean what is implied and/or the quality of the meat.
 Often times animals are grass-fed, but grain-finished.
 There are also now operations (particularly in the beef industry), that feed "grass" within a feedlot system as opposed to out in pasture.
+Other than certified, the definition of grass-fed is left to the producer.

 100% Grass-Fed

-As above, this simply means that the animal was been fed 100% grass or other forage (including grass, legumes, brassica, and browse), but does not define how long, the quality of the feed, and/or whether "close-to" 100% counts as 100%.
-The feeding of grain during increment weather is often considered acceptable and within the 100% parameters,even within USDA parameters.
+There really is no such thing as 100% grass-fed.
+An animal is either grass-fed or is not.
+Thsi is As above, this simply means that the animal was been fed 100% grass or other forage (including grass, legumes, brassica, and browse) all of the time, but does not define how long, the quality of the feed, and/or whether "close-to" 100% counts as 100%.
+The feeding of grain during increment weather is often considered acceptable and within the 100% parameters, even within USDA parameters.

 Grass-Finished

 As noted above, feeding grass does not necessarily mean what the wording implies and/or what is perceived.
 An old cow fed poor quality moldy hay would be grass-fed, but the meat would be tough, nutritionally poor, and poor bitter taste.
 Grass finishing on the other hand generally means that animals are finished on fresh young spring-summer pasture grasses as opposed to grain-finishing.
-Grassfed compsrison chart
+As Animal Welfare Approved our bison are always on pasture and allowed to graze even during the winter.
+They are never enclosed in paddocks and always have access to grass.

 Our Bison